MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 4. Select the downloaded file named `InstallXMDEClientAnalyzer.sh`, and then select **Confirm**.

-5. While still in the LiveResponse session, use the commands below to install the analyzer:
+5. While still in the LiveResponse session, use the following commands to install the analyzer:

    ```console
    run InstallXMDEClientAnalyzer.sh